CPower1248/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach() doesn't return a new array and return is optional.
+.map() returns a new array, it does not manipulate the original array, needs a return keyword.

 2. Explain the difference between a callback and a higher order function.
+Higher order functions receive callback functions as an arugment.
+Callback function are passed into higher functions as an arugment.

 3. What is closure?
+Closures give us the ability to put functions together.
+Code that been identified elsewhere that we can use later.
+Lexical scope === belonging.
+We can pass things down but we can't pass them back up.

 4. Describe the four rules of the 'this' keyword.
+Global Binding - this is w/o context and will default to the window/console Implicit Binding - this refers to the obj left of the dot New Binding - this refers to the object created with the "new" keyword Explicit Binding - this refers to the obj passed into .bind(), .call() or .apply()

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() replaces .call and tells the child obj to inherit from it's parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.